Tampa Motorcycle Accident Lawyer

 Motorcycle injuries are usually more severe and longer-lasting than injuries from a vehicle crash.
 Car insurance companies will often fail to take responsibility and pay for your medical bills.
 Florida No-Fault does not apply to motorcycle accidents and that is why your own insurance company might even give you a hard time settling your medical bills.
 Your job after getting injured is to heal, let your motorcycle injury attorney keep the insurance companies in line.
 A motorcycle accident lawyer will look out for your best interests and keep your medical bills from going to collections.
 They’ll also know how to work with the insurance companies to get you the compensation you deserve.

-Why should I hire Tampa Motorcycle Accident Attorney?
+Why should I hire a Tampa Motorcycle Accident Attorney?

 The motorcycle lawyers at Fernandez & Hernandez, LLC successfully handled a claim against an insurance and, for one rider who died after a motorcycle accident, a $7,000,000 verdict for his Estate after he died in head-on collision.
 While each case is different and damages will vary, our motorcycle attorneys are committed to helping motorcyclists recover compensation for their losses, which may include medical bills and property damage.